JustinHuPrime/Minecraft-Robot-C2/README.md

         get information about the world in the given direction, or forwards, if none given tunnel <n> [up|down]
-        dig an n-long tunnel in the given direction, or forwards, if none given inventory
+        dig an n-long tunnel in the given direction, or forwards, if none given prospect <n> <pattern>
+        dig an n-long tunnel forwards, stopping if any block exposed by the tunnel matches the given pattern inventory
         display information about turtle inventory slot <n>